rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

-The ground-truth is helpful but not crucial.
+The ground-truth in such analysis is helpful but not crucial.
 The true distribution is unknown but it is right-side bounded by the predicted distribution.
 The more precise recognizer would try to push the predicted distribution towards left-hand side, therefore, without the ground-truth, still we can reveal impactful insights about a model.